stephenrdoyle/LSHTM_ParasiteGenomics/Module_2_Mapping_Short_Reads.md

 ## 1. Introduction & Aims <a name="introduction"></a>

-The re-sequencing of a genome typcially aims to capture information on Single Nucleotide Polymorphisms (SNPs), INsertions and DELetions (INDELs) and Copy Number Variants (CNVs) between representatives of the same species.
+The re-sequencing of a genome typically aims to capture information on Single Nucleotide Polymorphisms (SNPs), INsertions and DELetions (INDELs) and Copy Number Variants (CNVs) between representatives of the same species.
 A reference genome must already exist (at least for a very closely related species).
 Whether one is dealing with different bacterial isolates, with different strains of single-celled parasites, or indeed with genomes of different human individuals, the principles are essentially the same.
 Instead of assembling the newly generated sequence reads de novo to produce a new genome sequence, it is easier and much faster to align or map the new sequence data to the reference genome (please note that we will use the terms “aligning” and “mapping” interchangeably).
 One can then readily identify SNPs, INDELs, and CNVs that distinguish closely related populations or individual organisms and may thus learn about genetic differences that may cause drug resistance or increased virulence in pathogens, or changed susceptibility to disease in humans.
 One important prerequisite for the mapping of sequence data to work is that the reference and the re-sequenced subject have the same genome architecture.
 Once you are familiar with viewing short read mapping data you may also find it helpful for quality checking your sequencing data and your de novo assemblies.

 The computer programme Artemis allows the user to view genomic sequences and EMBL/GenBank (NCBI) annotation entries in a highly interactive graphical format.
 Artemis also allows the user to view mapped sequencing reads from e.g. Illumina, or PacBio sequencers.
 See http://www.sanger.ac.uk/resources/software/artemis/ngs/.